(Updated Oct. 1, 2020)

 - Where required, perform client consults over a phone call prior to arrival

-- Clear, consistent signage in establishment to inform clients on rules around handling items, physical distancing, PPE requirements, hand hygiene, and any restrictions as determined by the Provincial Health Officer.
+- Clear, consistent signage in the establishment to inform clients on rules around handling items, physical distancing, PPE requirements, hand hygiene, and any restrictions as determined by the Provincial Health Officer.

 - Clients to keep their coat, bags or purses on their person and leave at the styling station.